graphql/graphiql/docs/migration/graphiql-6.0.0.md

 - **React 18 support.** v6 still supports React 18 and 19 as peer dependencies.
 A future major version may drop React 18 once the React 19 adoption curve looks similar to where 18 was when 17 support was dropped.
 - **GraphQL.js 15 support.** Similarly, `graphql` `^15.5.0` remains a supported peer range in v6 alongside `^16` and `^17`.
 Expect the floor to move up in a future major version.
-- **The v5 HSL variable set.** As covered in [CSS and retheming](#css-and-retheming), the old `--color-*` variables are untouched in v6 and still drive any component that hasn't been restyled.
-Once every component is migrated to the OKLCH token set, keeping the old variables alive means maintaining two parallel theming systems indefinitely for the sake of custom CSS that may or may not still target them.
-We haven't decided whether that warrants a compatibility shim (translating old variable writes into new tokens) or a straightforward removal once migration is complete.
-If your integration depends heavily on the v5 variable names, now's a good time to start moving to the new tokens and to weigh in on [discussion #4219](https://github.com/graphql/graphiql/discussions/4219).
+- **The v5 HSL variable set.** The old `--color-*` variables are **deprecated in v6**.
+They're still defined — frozen at their v5 values — for backward compatibility, but no v6 component reads them: internal usage was migrated to the OKLCH tokens in `tokens.css` (see [CSS and retheming](#css-and-retheming)).
+A transparent compatibility shim isn't feasible, because the two systems use different color formats — `h, s%, l%` for `hsl()` versus `L% C H` for `oklch()` — so an old variable can't simply alias a new one.
+Expect the frozen definitions to be removed in v7.
+If your integration reads or sets the v5 variable names, migrate to the new tokens now (see [Migrating `--color-*` overrides](#migrating---color--overrides)) and weigh in on [discussion #4219](https://github.com/graphql/graphiql/discussions/4219).
-- **`@graphiql/plugin-explorer`.** Covered above — deprecated in v6, planned for removal in v7.

 ## Other notes